2024 CrowdStrike-related IT outages: Outage

 On 19 July 2024 at 04:09 UTC, CrowdStrike distributed a faulty configuration update for its Falcon sensor software running on Windows PCs and servers.
 A modification to a configuration file which was responsible for screening named pipes, Channel File 291, caused an out-of-bounds memory read in the Windows sensor client that resulted in an invalid page fault.
 The update caused machines to either enter into a bootloop or boot into recovery mode.

 Almost immediately, Windows virtual machines on the Microsoft Azure cloud platform began rebooting and crashing, and at 06:48 UTC, Google Compute Engine also reported the problem.
 The problem affected systems running Windows 10 and Windows 11 running the CrowdStrike Falcon software.
-Most personal Windows PCs were unaffected, since CrowdStrike's software was primarily used by organisations.
+Most personal Windows PCs were unaffected, since CrowdStrike's software was primarily used by organisations and not SOHO technology infrastructure.
 The CrowdStrike software did not provide a way for subscribers to delay the installation of its content files.
 Computers running macOS and Linux were unaffected, as the problematic content file was only for Windows, but similar problems had affected Linux distributions of CrowdStrike software in April 2024.

 CrowdStrike reverted the content update at 05:27 UTC, and devices that booted after the revert were not affected.

 At 07:15 UTC, Google stated that the CrowdStrike update was at fault.
 Within hours, CrowdStrike CEO George Kurtz confirmed that CrowdStrike's faulty kernel configuration file update had caused the problem.
 At 09:45 UTC, Kurtz confirmed that the fix was deployed and that the problem was not the result of a cyberattack.

 The impact to companies in the Central United States was exacerbated by an unrelated outage with Microsoft Azure the previous day.
 On 18 July, the Azure platform had an outage that blocked some companies' access to their storage and to Microsoft 365 applications in Azure's Central United States region.